Getting help from Legal Aid Ontario

 How to get started

-Free legal advice on our toll-free telephone line—When you call our toll-free line, you will learn whether you are eligible to speak to a lawyer.
+Speak to a lawyer, for free, on our toll-free telephone line—When you call our toll-free line, you will learn whether you are eligible to speak to a lawyer.
 This lawyer can help you prepare for your court appearance, help you complete forms and tell you about your legal options.

 Contact information so you know who to call for help if you want to talk to someone about domestic violence, government assistance, finding a lawyer, employment, labour or human rights issues, personal bankruptcy, real estate or a legal matter.